strike11/NanOS-Reborn/README.md

 EN
 <h1 align ="center">Hello!</h1>
-Welcome to the NanOS project repository - an operating system written in C#.
+Welcome to the NanOS project repository - an operating system written in C# with <a href="https://github.com/CosmosOS/Cosmos">Cosmos</a>.
 This is a re-imagining of the old version of NanOS, which was developed some time ago.

 Our goal is to create a lightweight, fast, and efficient operating system for personal computers.